 Pilates when performed regularly, positively changes the body.
 The exercises combine awareness of the core stability muscles, breathing sequence and postural correction with suppleness and flexibility.
 Pilates exercises use body weight, gravity and specially designed equipment to provide resistance, aid mobility, promote strength and endurance.

-“In ten sessions you will the difference, in twenty sessions you will see the difference and in thirty sessions you will have a whole new body!” – Joseph Pilates
+“In ten sessions you will feel the difference, in twenty sessions you will see the difference and in thirty sessions you will have a whole new body!” – Joseph Pilates

 The benefits of Pilates are well-documented and include: